 The key is to keep a cool head.
 Think carefully about how you do business, and make a list of your musts and nice-to-haves.
 The clearer you are about what you need from a limited company bank account, the less likely you’ll be to get blinded by products that seem great but aren’t a good fit.

-Open a business bank account now!
+Open a business bank account now – two options!

 Special Offer – Tide Business Banking – £50 just for opening an account.